fi-muni/PA165/tasks/seminar-persistence2.md

 ```

 ** Loading the projects **
-After you checkout the branch, you must open the whole multimodule project into Netbeans, including the two modules eshop-api, eshop-persistence.
+After you checkout the branch, you must open the whole multimodule project into IDE, including the two modules eshop-api, eshop-persistence.
 If you experience problems, use mvn install ON WHOLE multimodule project from command line and rebuild projects in Netbeans

 **Task 01**
-Modify class Task01 (package cz.fi.muni.pa165.tasks) to be unit test that creates ApplicationContext.
+Modify class Task01 (package cz.fi.muni.pa165.tasks) in directory `src/test/java/cz/fi/muni/pa165/tasks` to be unit test that creates ApplicationContext.
 Use the `@ContextConfiguration` annotation (see documentation [1], [2]) and configure it so that `PersistenceSampleApplicationContext.class` is used as the spring configuration class.
-Your test class should also extend AbstractTestNGSpringContextTests.
+Your test class should also extend `AbstractTestNGSpringContextTests`.
 Test code is already in the file, you can run it and see if it doesn't fail.

 Now you have running unit test, but it doesn't assert anything.
 Add assert to this test.